-Action Code Action Name Performance Measure 3.2.2.1 Achievements from the active engagement in Outback Regional Road Group (ORRTG) representing the importance of our shire roads and roads of regional significance.
+Action Code Action Name Performance Measure 3.2.2.1 Activities from the active engagement in Outback Regional Road Group (ORRTG) representing the importance of our shire roads and roads of regional significance.
 Savings for council achieved through involvement in this group.
-3.2.2.2 Achievements from working with RAPADWSA (Water Strategic Alliance) Improved water infrastructure.
-3.2.2.3 Results for Boulia in attending the Remote Area Planning and Development Board (RAPAD) meetings.
+3.2.2.2 Activities from working with RAPADWSA (Water Strategic Alliance) Improved water infrastructure.
+3.2.2.3 Activities for the Remote Area Planning and Development Board (RAPAD) meetings.
 Evidenced based outcomes resulting from the membership of the regional group.
-3.2.2.4 Achievements from the Central West Regional Pest Management Group (CWRPMG) - Group is functional and has had success in the development of a workable plan.
+3.2.2.4 Activities from the Central West Regional Pest Management Group (CWRPMG) - Group is functional and has had success in the development of a workable plan.
 3.2.2.5 Updates from the Western Queensland Alliance of Councils, Successful outcomes from motions developed by council presented to WQLGA.
 3.2.2.6 Activities of the Local Disaster Management Group (LDMG) group.
-Biannual meetings and exercises are conducted as required.
+Bi- annual meetings and exercises are conducted as required.
 Activations are well executed and documented. • Reports to the LDMG are completed • Field and desk top exercises are completed